tiavina-mika/tongasoa/README.md

 ## Release & Publishing

 - Releases are automated via GitHub Actions and [semantic-release](https://semantic-release.gitbook.io/semantic-release/)
-- Publishing to npm only occurs when a PR is merged into the `main` branch
+- Publishing to npm only occurs when pushes are made into the `main` branch
 - Version and changelog are updated automatically
 - The changelog includes links to related PRs